SumoLogic/sumologic-documentation/docs/integrations/cloud-security-monitoring-analytics/amazon-vpc-flow.md

 ## Collect Amazon VPC Flow Logs using an AWS S3 Source

-This page has instructions for collecting Amazon VPC Flow Logs using an AWS S3 source.
+This section has instructions for collecting Amazon VPC Flow Logs using an AWS S3 source.
 If you prefer to collect VPC logs using a CloudFormation template, see [Collect Amazon VPC Flow Logs using a CloudFormation Template](#Collect-Amazon-VPC-Flow-Logs-from-CloudWatch-Using-CloudFormation).

 ### Step 1: Enable Amazon VPC Flow Logs